fermyon/workshops/wasm-and-containers/workshop/02-key-value-store.md

 > **Note**
 > When using the "default" store locally, Spin stores the value i a sqlite file in the `.spin` directory in the root of the app directory.
 If you need to reset the KV store, simply delete the `sqlite_key_value.db` file in that folder.

-That's it, we now have a Spin application with the ability to persist state in a KeyValue store.
+That's it, we now have a Spin application with the ability to persist state in a Key Value store.

-## Using Redis for KeyValue
+## Using Redis for Key Value

 Moving our Spin application to any other environment, we probably want a better solution than a sqlite file to store our data.
-Spin provides the ability to map the KeyValue store to an external provider - e.g., [Redis](https://developer.fermyon.com/spin/v2/dynamic-configuration#redis-key-value-store-provider) and [Azure Cosmos DB](https://developer.fermyon.com/spin/v2/dynamic-configuration#azure-cosmosdb-key-value-store-provider).
+Spin provides the ability to map the Key Value store to an external provider - e.g., [Redis](https://developer.fermyon.com/spin/v2/dynamic-configuration#redis-key-value-store-provider) and [Azure Cosmos DB](https://developer.fermyon.com/spin/v2/dynamic-configuration#azure-cosmosdb-key-value-store-provider).

 In order to do so, we can provide a [Runtime Configuration](https://developer.fermyon.com/spin/v2/dynamic-configuration) to our Spin application.

-Let's go ahead and use a Redis container as the provider for a KeyValue store in Spin.
+Let's go ahead and use a Redis container as the provider for a Key Value store in Spin.

 Let's start by running a Redis container instance, by running the following command: